Victor-Oyigeya/Manage-file-permissions-using-Linux-commands/README.md

 ## Describe the permissions string
 The 10-character string can be deconstructed to determine who is authorized to access the file and their specific permissions.
 The characters and what they represent are as follows:

 <b>-	1st character: This character is either a d or hyphen (-) and indicates the file type.
 If it’s a d, it’s a directory.
-If it’s a hyphen (-), it’s a regular file.<b/>
+If it’s a hyphen (-), it’s a regular file.</b>
 -
--	2nd-4th characters: These characters indicate the read (r), write (w), and execute (x) permissions for the user.
-When one of these characters is a hyphen (-) instead, it indicates that this permission is not granted to the user.
+<b>-	2nd-4th characters: These characters indicate the read (r), write (w), and execute (x) permissions for the user.
+When one of these characters is a hyphen (-) instead, it indicates that this permission is not granted to the user.</b>
 -
--	5th-7th characters: These characters indicate the read (r), write (w), and execute (x) permissions for the group.
-When one of these characters is a hyphen (-) instead, it indicates that this permission is not granted for the group.
+<b>-	5th-7th characters: These characters indicate the read (r), write (w), and execute (x) permissions for the group.
+When one of these characters is a hyphen (-) instead, it indicates that this permission is not granted for the group.</b>
 -
 -	8th-10th characters: These characters indicate the read (r), write (w), and execute (x) permissions for other.
 This owner type consists of all other users on the system apart from the user and the group.
 When one of these characters is a hyphen (-) instead, that indicates that this permission is not granted for other.